Larger Quantities, Lower Prices

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Marsh Marigold – Caltha Palustris

 These flowers are considered succulents, meaning they have thick limbs and leaves that retain a great deal of water within them.
-The plant consists of large leaves, roughly the size of its flowers.
-The leaves have a thick, waxy texture, and are contoured similarly to the slightly curved, wrapping shape of a clover leaf.
+The plant consists of large sheets, roughly the size of its flowers.
+The leaves have a thick, waxy texture, and are contoured similarly to the slightly curved, wrapping shape of a cloverleaf.

 The stems are thick and allow the plant to grow to roughly 1 to 2 feet tall, naturally.
-The succulent composure of the Marsh Marigold is, as its name implies, because it is often seen growing in wet, marshy areas, seemingly floating in water.
-They grow outward in a semi-round, mound shaped structure.
+The succulent composure of the Marsh Marigold is, as its name implies because it is often seen growing in wet, marshy areas, seemingly floating in the water.
+They grow outward in a semi-round, mound-shaped structure.